-Dairy Capacity

-Idaho has reached its limit regarding processing capacity of milk, preventing the ability of regional dairies to grow.
-The COVID-19 pandemic further highlighted this existing weakness in the dairy supply chain.
-Because milk processors serve specific markets and were unable to pivot when the market demand shifted due to school closures and community lockdowns, many producers were forced to dump milk.
-The need to grow and diversify the Idaho dairy market is a paramount concern.
-Regional stakeholders are striving to establish Southern Idaho as a leader in technological advancement and research for the food processing sector.
-This initiative and research will focus on improving processing efficiency, reduction of environmental impact, increased workforce safety, and the use of artificial intelligence in food processing
+Dairy Capacity Innovation Idaho has reached its limit regarding processing capacity The region has never been short of of milk, preventing the ability of regional dairies to grow. resources; however, the region lacks The COVID-19 pandemic further highlighted this existing centralized expertise for startups and weakness in the dairy supply chain.
+Because milk small to mid-size food processors processors serve specific markets and were unable to pivot looking to expand or get a new when the market demand shifted due to school closures product to the marketplace.
+The and community lockdowns, many producers were forced to creation of a food innovation center dump milk.
+The need to grow and diversify the Idaho dairy and business incubator, with a niche market is a paramount concern.
+Regional stakeholders are in dairy, would create a unified striving to establish Southern Idaho as a leader in foundation to provide opportunities for technological advancement and research for the food processing sector.
+This initiative and research will focus on small businesses, entrepreneurs, existing processors, and local improving processing efficiency, reduction of environmental dairymen, farmers, and ranchers impact, increased workforce safety, and the use of artificial wanting to vertically integrate with intelligence in food processing value-added products.
+Emergency Servic